 If the visa is approved, your fiancé(e) will be granted admission in the U.S. pending inspection.
 It is essential that you get married within 90 days.
 If you fail to comply, your fiancé(e) will be required to leave; there is no visa extension.
 If they refuse to depart, they will be placed in removal proceedings in the immigration court, which can impact their future immigration benefits.

 Once you are married, your spouse can apply for a green card to obtain permanent residence by filing form I-485, Application to Register Permanent Residence or Adjust Status with the USCIS.
 Keep in mind that the green card issued is conditional and will only be valid for two years.
 They can also file Form I-765, Application for Employment Authorization, along with this form.
 If they prefer to work as soon as they arrive in the U.S., they have the option to file for work authorization after their arrival.
 It will only be valid for 90 days.

-If your fiancé(e) has children under the age of 21 and unmarried, they are allowed to enter the U.S. on the K-2 nonimmigrant visa provided you have mentioned them on Form I-129F.
+If your fiancé(e) has children under the age of 21 and is unmarried, they are allowed to enter the U.S. on the K-2 nonimmigrant visa provided you have mentioned them on Form I-129F.
 After marriage, they too can apply for a green card.

-Our immigration attorneys at Bhuchar Law Firm can help you prepare your applications and assist with the required documents.
+Our immigration lawyers at Bhuchar Law Firm can help you prepare your applications and assist with the required documents.
 We ensure you are aware of all your legal obligations to make the visa process seamless.
 Book a consultation with us at our office if you have any further questions.